wenzhixin/github-news-feed/README.md

 ### 1.0.1

-* add check login or not
+* Add check login or not